The Astrophysical Journal

 Dartmouth Digital Commons Citation

 Vennes, Stephane; Polomski, Elisha F.; Lanz, Thierry; and Thorstensen, John R., "Hubble Space Telescope Imaging Spectrograph Observations of the Hot White Dwarf in the Close Binary Feige 24" (2000).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2273.